 Now that your home smells amazing and everyone’s stomach is starting to growl, you’ll add heavy cream to the garlic butter mixture.
 The cream thickens up the base of the sauce and prevents you from needing to add additional flour.
 Stir over medium-low heat until it begins to gently bubble.
-Keep a close eye on it as butter, milk, and cheese burn easily!
+Keep a close eye on the simmer because butter, milk, and cheese can burn easily!

 Three Cheese Alfredo Sauce Recipe